gaoqing/http-robust-fetch/README.md

  const apiUrl = "https://postman-echo.com/post";
  const body = {hello: 'world'};

- //Here use the Promise resolve callback function as the callback in 3rd parameter, but you can use any function as callback to fit yourself const resultAsPromise = new Promise((resolve, reject) => {
+ //here use the Promise resolve callback function as the callback in 3rd parameter,
+ //but you can use any callback function which accept a Promise object as its argument. const resultAsPromise = new Promise((resolve, reject) => {
      robustHttpFetch(
          apiUrl, // required, request url
          {
-             timeout: 3000, // required, ie. here request will wait 1500ms before firing another request
+             timeout: 3000, // required, ie. here request will wait 3000ms before firing another request
-             maxRequests: 3, // required, ie. here upto 3 requests to fire in case previous requests delayed or not resolved happily
+             maxRequests: 3, // required, ie. here upto 3 requests to fire in case previous requests delayed or not well resolved
              method: 'POST',
              body: JSON.stringify(body),
              headers: {'Content-Type': 'application/json'}